nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 require('dotenv').config()
 ```

 Create  a `.env`  file in the root directory of our client project.
-Then we can add environment specific variables on new lines:  `REACT_APP_SECRET=VALUE`
+Then we can add each environment specific variable on a new line:  `REACT_APP_SECRET=VALUE`
 ```
 REACT_APP_API_RIDB_ENDPOINT=https://ridb.recreation.gov
 REACT_APP_RIDB_API_KEY=123456a7-1234-1234-1234-12b123c0ab12